The Patriot (2000 film): Depiction of atrocities in the Revolutionary War

+The New York Post film critic Jonathan Foreman was one of several focusing on this distortion in the film and wrote the following in an article at Salon.com:

 The most disturbing thing about The Patriot is not just that German director Roland Emmerich (director of Independence Day) and his screenwriter Robert Rodat (who was criticized for excluding the roles played by British and other Allied troops in the Normandy landings from his script for Saving Private Ryan) depicted British troops as committing savage atrocities, but that those atrocities bear such a close resemblance to war crimes carried out by German troops—particularly the SS in World War II.
 It's hard not to wonder if the filmmakers have some kind of subconscious agenda...
 They have made a film that will have the effect of inoculating audiences against the unique historical horror of Oradour—and implicitly rehabilitating the Nazis while making the British seem as evil as history's worst monsters...
 So it's no wonder that the British press sees this film as a kind of blood libel against the British people.

-The Washington Post film critic Stephen Hunter, a historian of the era, said: "Any image of the American Revolution which represents you Brits as Nazis and us as gentle folk is almost certainly wrong.
+The Washington Post film critic Stephen Hunter said: "Any image of the American Revolution which represents you Brits as Nazis and us as gentle folk is almost certainly wrong.
 It was a very bitter war, a total war, and that is something that I am afraid has been lost to history....[T]he presence of the Loyalists (colonists who did not want to join the fight for independence from Britain) meant that the War of Independence was a conflict of complex loyalties."
 The historian Richard F. Snow, editor of American Heritage magazine, said of the church-burning scene: "Of course it never happened—if it had do you think Americans would have forgotten it?
 It could have kept us out of World War I."

 Home media

-The Patriot was released on DVD on October 24, 2000, a Blu-ray release followed on July 3, 2007.
-The Patriot was later released on 4K UHD Blu-ray on May 22, 2018.
+The Patriot was released on DVD and VHS on October 24, 2000, a Blu-ray release followed on July 3, 2007.
+The film was later released on 4K UHD Blu-ray on May 22, 2018.